Pc Bottleneck Calculator

 How to Fix or Reduce Bottlenecks

-- Increase resolution or graphics settings
+- Adjust graphics settings or resolution

 - Close unnecessary background apps